10 Simple RSI Prevention Tips

 Watch out for what you do when you are not typing!
 It's all too easy to rest your wrists on the hard edge of the desk or table.
 A gel wrist rest placed along the edge of the desk may help you to you to stop doing this, as well as encourage you to avoid dorsiflexion.

 More modern "ergonomic" keyboards, such as the Microsoft Natural Keyboard make it easier to type with your wrists in a neutral position.
 As well as splitting the keyboard in the middle to reduce ulnar and radial deviation, they allow the front of the keyboard to be raised to avoid dorsiflexion.
 In addition an integral wrist rest prevents you from resting your wrists on the hard edge of the desk when you aren't typing.

 But watch out!
 Tempting as a wrist rest is, never rest your wrists on the wrist rest while typing.
 The wrist rest is for use when you aren't typing, not when you are.

 3. Watch Out For That Mouse!

 Many people develop RSI in their mouse hand.
 Dorsiflexion is often to blame.
-A gel wrist pad (such as that produced by Fellowes) or a MouseBean may help you to keep your wrist in a better position while using the mouse.
+A gel wrist pad (such as those made by Fellowes, Belkin or Innovera) may help you to keep your wrist in a better position while using the mouse.
 You should try to keep your wrist in a neutral position, just as when using the keyboard.